Kalkberg/Learning/README.md

 # Learning
 Scripts generated while learning Python.
 In rare cases, actually useful for something.
-All files in this repository are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License, unless noted otherwise.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+Unless noted otherwise, all scripts are licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 args_parser.py - Learned how to parse input arguments.